 Through long-term supply of Cobalt-60, every day we make a distinctive contribution to the health and well-being of people around the world.

 With decades of experience in processing, packaging and delivery, we sell a unique portfolio of isotopes, which our customers incorporate into products that are used in medical procedures for patients.

 While gamma sterilization is preventative, applications for our medical isotopes are both diagnostic and therapeutic.
 A medical isotope is a safe radioactive substance.
 The energy emitted by the isotope when inside a patient is detected by special cameras while the patient is being scanned.
 While much of the product that is processed at our facility is further processed by our customers, we do also make final dosage products.

 Here are examples of how our medical isotopes are used in diagnostic and therapeutic applications.

 These are our state-of-the-art hot cells.
 Isotope processing is done in these cells.
 They are built to contain radioactive materials and to provide shielding to the immediate vicinity.
 Sources are introduced to the cell from the back where final product is also removed.

 It’s hard to tell by looking at these windows; however, they are made of 2 panes of glass for a total thickness of 25 inches, and they are separated by mineral oil to avoid distortion.
 The high density lead walls are 8 inches thick.

 Nordion has an extensive fleet of regulatory-approved lead and steel certified containers that meet all international shipping requirements.
-These are the steel containers used to ship Moly around the globe.

 We have an entire infrastructure in place to deliver a high quality product at a quantity needed any time in the world exactly when it is needed.
 Logistics, regulations, and safety are critical when you consider that we’re shipping short-lived radioactive medical isotopes that are critical to the well-being of people.